UoB-COMSM0166/2025-group-20/README.md

 - A significant increase in effort and frustration
 - A moderate increase in mental demand and perceived performance
 - Minimal or no change in physical or temporal demand

 These findings suggest that the added difficulty in Hard mode effectively challenged the player without overwhelming them physically or pacing-wise.

+**Statistical Analysis**

+While the data visually aTo confidently determine that the quantitative tests executed actually indicated a significant workload increase, we adopted the the Wilcoxon Signed Rank Test:
+- Wilcoxon result (where n = 10, a = 0.05):
+  - A value of 8 or less to quantify a significant difference.
+  - W = 0 (0 < 8).
+  - An *extremely* significant difference.

+These findings suggest that the added difficulty in Hard mode effectively challenged the player without overwhelming them physically or pacing-wise.